rosschapman/internetross/blog.md

 <img src="/assets/images/inline_gotcha_funtimes.jpg" width="600" style="margin: 0 auto; display: block" />

-The bug was observed if a user clicks the "Buy on Map" button in the Sidebar.
+The bug was observed when a user clicks the "Buy on Map" button in the Sidebar.
 At this moment a event is triggered on the form field in *Main Content*.
 Because the that field is inside a *redux-form* form (connected to the redux state tree), a hard-to-follow cascade of component updates are triggered.
 This is the *complex* part: "hard to predict; forces interact to produce surprising behavior."

 Digging in with React dev tools, we noticed the Sidebar button was getting re-rendered *in the middle of the click event*.
 Therefore the newly rendered button had no idea about the just recent click event.